Improving "Fast Iterative Shrinkage-Thresholding Algorithm": Faster, Smarter and Greedier: Adaptive acceleration

 \subsection{Strong convexity is not available}

-The goal of $\alpha$-FISTA is to avoid the oscillatory behaviour of the FISTA schemes.
+The goal of $\alpha$-FISTA is to avoid the oscillatory behavior of the FISTA schemes.
 In the literature, an efficient way to deal with oscillation is the restarting technique developed in \cite{o2012adaptive}.
 The basic idea of restarting is that, once the objective function value of $\Phi(\xk)$ is about to increase, the algorithm resets $t_k$ and $\yk$.
 Doing so, the algorithm achieves an almost monotonic convergence in terms of $\Phi(\xk) - \Phi(\xsol)$, and can be significantly faster than the original scheme; see \cite{o2012adaptive} or Section~\ref{sec:experiment} for detailed comparisons.

 The strong convexity adaptive $\alpha$-FISTA (Algorithm~\ref{alg:alpha-fista}) considers only the situation where the strong convexity is explicitly available, which is very often not the case in practice.
-Moreover, the oscillatory behaviour is independent of the strong convexity.
-As a consequence, an adaptive scheme is needed such that the following scenarios can be covered \begin{itemize} \item $\Phi$ is neither \emph{globally} nor \emph{locally} strongly convex; \item $\Phi$ is \emph{globally} strongly convex with unknown modulus $\alpha$; \item $\Phi$ is \emph{locally} strongly convex with unknown modulus $\alpha$. \end{itemize} On the other hand, when $\Phi$ is strongly convex, estimating the strong convexity in general is time consuming.
+Moreover, the oscillatory behavior is independent of the strong convexity.
+As a consequence, an adaptive scheme is needed such that the following scenarios can be covered \begin{itemize} \item $\Phi$ is \emph{globally} strongly convex with unknown modulus $\alpha$; \item $\Phi$ is \emph{locally} strongly convex with unknown modulus $\alpha$. \item $\Phi$ is neither \emph{globally} nor \emph{locally} strongly convex; \end{itemize} Estimating the strong convexity in general is time consuming.
 Therefore, an efficient estimation approach is also needed.
 To address these problems, we propose a restarting adaptive scheme (Algorithm~\ref{alg:rada-fista}), which combines the restarting technique of \cite{o2012adaptive} and $\alpha$-FISTA.